ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

 ## B.1 Data Privacy

-The standard does not set any requirements for compliance to jurisdiction legislation/regulations, the responsibility of the implementer to comply with applicable data privacy laws.
+The standard does not set any requirements for compliance to jurisdiction legislation/regulations.
+It is the responsibility of the implementer to comply with applicable data privacy laws.

 ## B.2 Production Readiness